jenfurg/BubbleShooter/README.md

  5/28: Leo made the shooter smoothly fire a bubble in the direction of the mouse.

- 5/29: Leo made bubbles stop after hitting the edge or another bubbles, although they do not smoothly fit into a grid yet.
+ 5/29: Leo made bubbles stop after hitting the edge or other bubbles, although they do not smoothly fit into a grid yet.